shoudaoren2025/UxPlay/README.md

 what version UxPlay claims to be.

 # Changelog
-xxxx  2025-07-07 Render Audio cover-art inside UxPlay with -ca option (no file specified).
+xxxx  2025-08-11 Render Audio cover-art inside UxPlay with -ca option (no file specified).
+(D-Bus based) option -scrsv <n> to inhibit screensaver while UxPlay is running (Linux/*BSD only).

 1.72.2 2025-07-07  Fix bug (typo) in DNS_SD advertisement introduced with -pw option.
 Update llhttp to v 9.3.0